GannettDigital/api-docs/source/includes/_authentication.md

 If you progress to the login screen, you can select “Create a new password” which will either send you a password reset email or allow you to set your password manually (this will only occur if your password has never been set).

+The business user must be set up to allow access to HIPAA information to access HIPAA data through the API.
+You can reach your account team to check and/or edit privileges on your business user.
+Please follow the needed due diligence when adding HIPAA privileges to your business user account since the implications of it are far beyond API access to data.

+This control applies to APIs that provide data that are classified as HIPAA and protected by law.

 ### Requesting Access and Refresh Tokens

 Please use the Authorization token to request an Access and Refresh token.